anthonymaitz/anthony.maitz.info/resume.md

 ### Chief Technical Officer _2010 - 2011_
 ### Director of New Media _2007 - 2010_
 I was responsible for pitching all digital products for the company.
-I led development efforts on all digital products during this time; including several websites, applications (web and iOS), and streaming video solutions.
+I led development efforts on all digital products during this time; including several websites, applications (web and iOS), and custom streaming video solutions.

 - [PopUp Video (2011)] Video authoring tool – Product Manager
 - ["NBK Evolution: How would it all go down now?"] – Producer